 June 19th: The date of the newest US federal holiday, “Juneteenth,” signed into law in 2021

-We here at CRM.org hope this article has been useful and informative regarding such a crucial question that’s on all our minds as 2021 comes to a close.
+We here at CRM.org hope this article has been useful and informative regarding such a crucial question that’s on all our minds.
 Remember, not every company operates the same, so if you have any further questions, it’s always best to direct them to the human resources department of your company.